m-bers/github-action/README.md

 ----

 ### Maintainer's Notes
-This repository is provided and maintained by Tailscale.
-The CI script in this repository uses an ephemeral authkey generated for the Tailnet owned by TailscaleGitHubActionBot.github and stored as a Secret as described above.
+This repository is NOT provided and maintained by or otherwise affiliated with Tailscale.
+It also uses an API key that are very powerful and can be used to make arbitrary changes to machines in your tailnet if an unauthorized user gets a hold of the apikey.
+Use at your own risk.